Limits of CSP Problems and Efficient Parameter Testing: Further Research

 \section{Further Research}

 Our framework based on exchangeability principles allows us to extend the notion of a limit to the case of unbounded hypergraphs and efficient testability of ground state energies in this setting.
-The role of exchangeability is crucial here.
-The notion of efficient testability in an unbounded case could be of independent interest, perhaps the results on ground state energy carry through for the setting when the $r$-graphons (induced by $r$-graphs) as measurable functions are contained in an $L^p$ space for some $p \geq 1$. \\
+The notion of exchangeability is crucial here.
+The notion of efficient testability in an unbounded case could be of independent interest, perhaps the results on ground state energy carry through for the setting when the $r$-graphons (induced by $r$-graphs) are in an $L^p$ space for some $p \geq 1$. \\

 Another problem is to characterize more precisely the class of problems which are efficiently parameter testable as opposed to the hard ones.
-Improving the bounds in $\frac{1}{\varepsilon}$ for the efficiently testable problems is a further important research topic.
+Improving the bounds in $1/\varepsilon$ for the efficiently testable problems is also a worthwhile question.